Profile Likelihood Biclustering: Additional Empirical and Application Results

-Figure~\ref{hmMovieLens} presents the heatmap of the data based on the resulting bicluster assignments, with the ordering of the clusters determined by the total number of a reviews in each cluster.
+Figure~\ref{hmMovieLens} presents the heatmap of the data based on the resulting bicluster assignments from the profile-likelihood method, with the ordering of the clusters determined by the total number of a reviews in each cluster.
+Roughly speaking, user group 3 is consistently active across all movie groups with increasing activity as the popularity of the movie increases.
+The reviewing habits of user group 2 follow a similar pattern but to a lesser extent.
+In contrast, user group 1 is consistently inactive with the only exceptions being movie group 4.

+The median ages within the user group were 33, 30, and 29, and the percentages of male users within each group were 68.7\%, 72.8\%, and 77.4\%.
+These statistics suggest that there is some age and gender effect on the reviewing habits of the users.

 Table~\ref{tableMovieLens} reports the top ten movies in each group.
 The eclectic mix of genres within each movie group suggests that the rating behavior of users is not explained by genre alone.

 Figure~\ref{bpMovieLens} presents a boxplot comparing the distributions of the movie release years for each group.
 We can see a clear ordering of the movie groups by median release date.

-The median ages within the user group were 32, 31, and 30.5, and the percentages of male users within each group were 67.6\%, 72.8\%, and 77.8\%.
-These statistics suggest that there is some age and gender effect on the reviewing habits of the users.

-Roughly speaking, user group 3 is consistently active across all movie groups with increasing activity as the popularity of the movie increases.
-The reviewing habits of user group 2 follow a similar pattern but to a lesser extent.
-In contrast, user group 1 is consistently inactive with the only exceptions being movie groups 4 and 6.
-From Figure~\ref{bpMovieLens}, it appears that the users in group 1 only rate recent movies whereas users in groups~2~and~3 rate movies from all time periods.

-The biclusters discovered here suggest that a movie-renting service should recommend under-reviewed movies to individuals in user group~3, and it should recommend new releases to users in group 1.
-This information can be used in an ensemble-based recommendation engine like that of \cite{toscher09}.
+It appears that the users in all three groups rate movies from all time periods, but reviewing behavior varies based on movie popularity.
+The biclusters here suggest that individuals in group~3 are more likely to rate under-reviewed movies, whereas individuals in group~1 primarily rate popular movies.